AIRCRAFT CHARTER CONSUMER GUIDE

 A benefit of flying on a chartered aircraft is the customer service experience.
 While screening potential operators, determine how the charter operator ensures a consistent and high level of customer service.
 Do the pilots, flight attendants and other employees receive customer service training – if so, what does the training entail and how is their performance measured?
 Have service standards been established for the crew?
 What are they and how are they measured?
 How soon prior to the scheduled flight will the aircraft be at the airport ready for departure?
 Generally, the aircraft and flightcrew will arrive at the airport 60 minutes prior to scheduled flight time and will normally be ready to board 30 minutes prior to scheduled departure time.

 How will the charter company accommodate you if there is a problem with the flight arrangements?
 To whom would you go to with a complaint – the flightcrew or company headquarters?
 Will someone be available at any time – day or night – to assist you should you have a complaint?
-One indication of a charter operator’s service levels will be the number of repeat customers it has.
+One indication of a charter operator’s service levels will be the number of repeat customers it has as per our aircraft charter consumer guide.

 Related to customer service is confidentiality.
 You might inquire with the charter operator how it ensures and maintains the confidentiality of your travel arrangements, if this is important to you or your business.